-Added into tea, coffee or matcha, Chai brings incredible flavor and warming properties to your favorite hot drink, thanks to all these wonder spices.
+Chai brings incredible flavor and warming properties to your favorite fall food.

 Turmeric: The Superstar